neoelemento/vishnupadmanabhan.github.io/_posts/2017-03-23-dotnet-core-mvc-Intro.md

 ```

 Once we run our project now, we see `Hello cool!` displayed in our browser.

-### What is MVC pattern?
-The Model-View-Controller is a software architectural pattern that divides an application into three interconnected components namely - Model, View and Controller.
-MVC patter helps in decoupling of these components in order to have a cleaner code base, reusable components and reduced development time.
-The MVC pattern is widely used in program development with programming languages such as Java, Smalltalk, C++, Ruby and PHP.

-- **Model**: Model represents the logical structure of data and class associated with it.
-This object model does not contain any information about the user interface.
-It manages the data, logic and rules of the application.
-Model implements the logic for the application's data domain.
-Often, model objects retrieve and store model state in a database.
-- **View**: Views are the components that display the application's user interface.
-It is a collection of classes representing the elements in the user interface.
-View can also update the output to the user based on the change in Model.
-Typically, this UI is created from the data within the model.
-- **Controller**: Controllers are the components that handle user interaction, carry out operations on the model and ultimately select a view to render.
-Controller connects the model and the view and communicates between the classes in model and view.
-Controller handles the responses to a user interaction in an application.

 ### Dive into Core MVC
 Now that we have seen how to create a basic web app from a console app, lets go ahead and dive into MVC.
 Back to our terminal, lets type: